 The submersible type lift station is used for low flow, low head type installations.
 There are two types of pumps available for this application, grinder pumps and solids handling pumps.

-A properly designed and installed wet well is essential for efficient and trouble-free operation of the pump or lift station.
+A properly designed and installed wet well is essential for efficient and trouble-free operation of the water pump or lift station.
 The purpose of a wet well is to provide a means of allowing automatic operation of the lift station.
 Use of the wet well for any other purpose, such as a storage reservoir for sewage, is not recommended.
 The wet well should be as small as possible in order to minimize detention time of the sewage.

 Advantages of submersible lift or pump stations are that they typically cost less than dry-well stations and operate with less frequent pump maintenance.
 Submersible lift or pump stations do not usually include large above ground structures and can be built to blend in with their surrounding environment.